chanzuckerberg/cellxgene-census/docs/articles/2023/20230908-out_of_core_methods.md

 Continue reading for more implementation details and usage examples.

-## Efficient calculation of average and variance gene expression across millions of cells.
+## Efficient calculation of average and variance gene expression across millions of cells

 With `cellxgene_census.experimental.pp.mean_variance` users can now get gene expression average and variance for all genes or cells in a given Census query.

 ### How it works

-Calculations are done in an accumulative chunked fashion, meaning that only a small*ish* fraction of the total data is processed at any given time.
+Calculations are done in an accumulative chunked fashion, meaning that only a small fraction of the total data is processed at any given time.

 The Census data is downloaded in chunks and average and variance accumulators are updated for each chunk.
 The implementation also takes advantage of CPU-based multiprocessing to speed up the process.

 Currently, the mean and variance calculations are done with N being the total number of cells or genes.
 We are working on enabling calculations where N is then number of non-zero elements.

-### Example: *KRAS* and *AQP4* average and variance expression in lung epithelial cells.
+### Example: *KRAS* and *AQP4* average and variance expression in lung epithelial cells

 The following calculates the average and variance values for the genes *KRAS* and *AQP4* in all epithelial cells of the human lung.